Domosys-ORG/domosys_org/README.md

 Fisches borned in those resulting waters.

 Hacked CMV arduino based
-Hacked ventilator commanded throw a Velleman Kit (and Arduino PWM) some strips LED installed (on Arduino PWM) an XMPP bot (as Jabber Contact) -called 'Marvin' : see H2G2- listening for commands, to send corresponding MQTT messages
+Hacked ventilator commanded through a Velleman Dimmer Kit (and Arduino PWM) some strips LED installed (on Arduino PWM) an XMPP bot (as Jabber Contact) -called 'Marvin' : see H2G2- listening for commands, to send corresponding MQTT messages